 Here’s his response.
 David has been in denial, David has been pretending, he has been lying, he’s been living with a guilty conscience, and now when he sees it clearly, here’s his response.

 “Then David said to Nathan, ‘I have sinned against the Lord.’”
 He comes clean.
-“And Nathan replied, ‘The Lord has take away your sin.
+“And Nathan replied, ‘The Lord has taken away your sin.
 You are not going to die.
 But because by doing this you have made the enemies of the Lord show utter contempt, and the son born to you will die.’”

 Under the Law, David understood.
 I mean, David got it right in his face and he understood, under the Law, committing adultery, what’s the penalty?
 Death.
 Under the Law, what’s the penalty for murder?
 Death.